-Mass surveillance system flags Uighurs for detention camps
+Secret documents reveal how China mass detention camps work

 The practices largely continue today.
 The Chinese government says they work.

 “Since the measures have been taken, there’s no single terrorist incident in the past three years,” said a written response from the Chinese Embassy in the United Kingdom.
-“Xinjiang is much safer….The so-called leaked documents are fabrication and fake news.”
+“Xinjiang is much safer. …The so-called leaked documents are fabrication and fake news.”

 The statement said that religious freedom and the personal freedom of detainees was “fully respected” in Xinjiang.

-Note: This story has been corrected to show that Sayragul Sauytbay was abducted in November 2017, not October 2017.